Council of Troubles: Organization and procedure

 The criminal cases were apportioned to the two criminal chambers on a regional basis.
 The civil chambers were charged with the many appeals against confiscations of the material goods that were usually part of the death sentences or sentences of perpetual banishment.
 The management of these forfeited possessions was also an important task of the civil chambers.
 The case load was nevertheless so overwhelming, that at the time of the formal abolition of the council a staggering 14,000 cases were still undecided.
-Aside from judicial functions, the Council also had an important advisory role in the attempts at codification of criminal law, that the government of Alba made in the early 1570s.
-Because of the development of the Revolt, these attempts came to nothing, however.
+Aside from judicial functions, the council also had an important advisory role in the codification of criminal procedure in the Criminal ordinances of 1570.

 After the initial, rather chaotic period, the procedure followed in trials was that all criminal courts had to report cases within the remit of the council (heresy and treason) to the council.
 Depending on the importance of the case, the council would then either leave the case to the lower court for settlement, or take it up itself.
 In case the matter was called up from the lower court, it would either be settled by the council itself, or the lower court would receive instructions about the sentence it would have to pronounce.

-The government did not leave the prosecutions to chance in the lower courts, however.
-From the beginning, commissioners were sent out to the provinces to actively pursue heretics and political undesiderables.
+However, the government did not leave the prosecutions to chance in the lower courts.
+From the beginning, commissioners were sent out to the provinces to actively pursue heretics and political undesirables.
 Those commissioners were an important source of cases, and they also functioned as provincial annexes of the central council in Brussels.
 The trials were conducted completely in writing.
 Written indictments were produced that had to be answered in writing by the defendants.
 The verdicts were in writing also.
 The verdicts generally had little basis in law as it was understood at the time.
 The accusation was usually crimen laesae majestatis or high treason.
 This, of course, was a crime well-founded in Roman law (which was still followed in the Netherlands at the time).
 The content was nebulous.
 The councillors (and Alba himself) made it up as they went according to the exigencies of the situation.
-No wonder many contemporaries viewed the proceedings as purely arbitrary.
-The fact that the proceedings seem to have been guided only by verbal instructions of Alba, did little to ameliorate this impression.
+Many contemporaries viewed the proceedings as purely arbitrary.
+The fact that the proceedings seemed to have been guided only by verbal instructions of Alba did little to ameliorate this impression.